 - Child (including those with a free ticket): 10 kg (22 lb)

 - Diplomat: 35 kg (77 lb)

 For normal trains:

-For high-speed trains (C, D, and G trains), the total of the three dimensions cannot exceed 130 cm (51 in), and a rod-shaped item cannot exceed 180 cm (71 in).
+- The total of the three dimensions cannot exceed 130 cm (51 in).

 In practice, there is no steel box to put your baggage in, like in airports.
 So, generally speaking, you won't be stopped at the security check, unless what you're carrying is obviously in violation of the size/weight restrictions.
 Bikes aren't allowed as carry-on baggage, unless folded to the dimensions above.

 However, baggage space is limited and it is better to store your baggage near you in your car, so it is recommended to travel lightly.
 Your luggage must fit safely on the overhead racks with no parts or straps overhanging.
 Loose items, like water bottles, that may fall out of a bag or off the rack are routinely required to be repacked or held.

 Things You Can't Bring on a China Train